BALA8978/E-Commerce/README.md

 # E-Commerce
-Codebase for a secure, scalable E-Commerce web application with customer and admin modules
+Codebase for a secure, scalable E-Commerce web application with customer and admin modules with changes